ExtrinSplat: Decoupling Geometry and Semantics for Open-Vocabulary Understanding in 3D Gaussian Splatting: Related Works

 Prevailing methods for semanticizing 3DGS for open-vocabulary understanding follow two primary paradigms: pixel-based and point-based.
 Pixel-based methods employ a \enquote{render-then-match} paradigm: they first render the entire scene into dense 2D feature maps and subsequently perform semantic matching in the image space.
 In contrast, point-based methods adopt a \enquote{match-then-render} strategy, first identifying a sparse set of semantically relevant 3D points and then rendering only this pre-filtered subset.

 In pixel-based methods, Feature-3DGS~\citep{zhou_feature_2024} distills semantic features from 2D foundation models into 3DGS, enabling fast semantic rendering.
-LEGaussians~\citep{shi_language_2024} adds uncertainty and semantic to each Gaussian and compares rendered semantic maps with quantized CLIP and DINO features.
+LEGaussians~\citep{shi_language_2024} adds uncertainty and semantic to each Gaussian and compares rendered semantic maps with quantized CLIP~\citep{radford_learning_2021} and DINO~\citep{zhang_dino_2022} features.
 LangSplat~\citep{qin_langsplat_2024} learns language features in a scene-specific latent space and renders them as semantic maps.
 GS-Grouping~\citep{ye_gaussian_2024} assigns a compact identity encoding to each Gaussian and leverages masks from the Segment Anything Model (SAM)~\citep{kirillov_segment_2023} for supervision.
 GOI~\citep{qu_goi_2024} introduces an optimizable semantic hyperplane to separate pixels relevant to language queries, improving open-vocabulary accuracy.

 However, these methods rely on rendered 2D semantic maps, so reasoning remains in 2D.
 They lack awareness of 3D structure and are thus less suited for tasks requiring direct 3D interaction, such as embodied intelligence.
 To overcome these limitations, point-based methods have been proposed.
 These approaches operate on a foundational \enquote{select-then-render} pipeline.
 OpenGaussian~\citep{wu2024opengaussian} uses SAM masks to learn instance features with 3D consistency, introduces a two-stage codebook for feature discretization, and links 3D points with 2D masks and CLIP features for open-vocabulary selection.
 InstanceGaussian~\citep{li_instancegaussian_2025}, based on Scaffold-GS~\citep{lu_scaffold-gs_2024}, jointly learns appearance and semantics and adaptively aggregates instances, reducing semantic–appearance misalignment.
-Dr.Splat~\citep{jun-seong_dr_2025} trains a feature compressor for each scene and assigns compressed CLIP features to every Gaussian.
-All these approaches rely on computationally expensive iterative training.
-Our model instead follows a training-free matching framework that establishes a semantic link between 3D Gaussian points and a query by directly matching their uncompressed CLIP features.
+Dr.Splat~\citep{jun-seong_dr_2025} registers 2D CLIP features to 3D Gaussian points via aggregation and compresses them using a pre-trained Product Quantization codebook.
+LUDVIG~\citep{marrie2025ludvig} uplifts 2D CLIP features to 3D Gaussian points via weighted aggregation and refines them using a DINOv2-based~\citep{oquab2023dinov2} graph diffusion mechanism.
+All these approaches adhere to an embedding paradigm, intrinsically binding high-dimensional features to the Gaussian geometry.